HiP-App/HiP-Auth-v2/README.md

 ## Configuration

+### Database

+This service needs a MS SQL database for storing the client configurations, user credentials etc. The recommended approach is to use the [mssql-server-linux](https://hub.docker.com/r/microsoft/mssql-server-linux/) docker image.
+For Windows systems there also is a native MS SQL server solution.

+### appsettings.json

 The Auth-v2 service makes some assumptions about the environment in which it is run.
-Below are the keys of the `appsettings` file and their explanation / expected values:
+Below are the keys of the `appsettings.json` file and their explanation / expected values.
+In some cases the default configuration is fine (e.g. for the `PORT`), but in most cases these default values should be overwritten via `appsettings.Development.json` / `appsettings.Production.json`.

 - `PORT`: The port under which the server is run; has to be `5001`
 - `ADMIN_USERNAME`: The username of the default admin user.
 Should be set to `admin@hipapp.de`